-To begin the configuration for this app, access the Admin Menu by scrolling your mouse over the gear icon.
-Then, find the SAML Settings section in the Admin Menu, and press the Settings subitem.
+To begin the configuration for this app, access the Admin Menu by pressing on the gear icon.
+Then, find SAML in the Admin Menu, and click on Manage.
 You will then be redirected to the settings page.
-Begin by selecting the Standard Configuration option and flag the checkbox in the Active section.
+Begin by changing the Configuration Type to Standard Configuration and activate the checkbox in the Active section.
 By default, this setting is not flagged when you first activate the app on your platform.
 You will need to enable this switch to begin configuring the app on your platform.

 Then, insert your identity provider ID, XML metadata (without white spaces and comments), and username attribute into the corresponding text boxes on this page.
 Please note that these are mandatory fields.
 You should ask your IT manager to provide you with this information, as necessary.

-Lastly, can also flag the option to enable a service provider certificate.
-Some Identity Providers or Federations may require that Service Providers hold a certificate.
+Lastly, you can also choose the option to enable a service provider certificate.
+Most Identity Providers or Federations may require that Service Providers hold a certificate.
 If you enable a certificate for your Service Provider, you will be able to sign requests and responses sent to the Identity Provider.
-If you flag this option, press the Choose File buttons that will appear below to upload your Private Key File and your Certificate File.
+If you activate this option, press the Choose File buttons that will appear below to upload your Private Key File and your Certificate File.

-You cannot upload only one of these files.
-You must upload both the private key file and the cert file.
-Please note that neither file can have any additional information (one can only have the private key, and the other can only have the cert), or you will receive an error when trying to configure the app.
-Example of a cert in PEM format, and example of a private key file in PEM format.
+Please note: You must upload both the private key file and the cert file.
+Neither file can have any additional information (the file containing the private key must only contain the private key and the file containing the cert must only contain the cert), or you will receive an error when trying to configure the app.
+Please find example files here:

-If you want to make changes to the configuration and turn off the Enable Service Provider Certificate flag, before saving the configuration please make sure you have the certificates with you, because they will be automatically deleted after saving.
+If you want to make changes to the configuration and deactivate the Enable Service Provider Certificate flag, please make sure you have the certificates saved elsewhere prior to saving the configuration, as they will be automatically deleted after saving.

 Now, you have configured all of the mandatory fields.
 If you do not want to configure the unique field, SSO behavior, logout behavior, or user provisioning, you can simply press Save Changes.
-Now you can download the XML file and import it inside of your Identity Provider in order to set up the related authorization and complete the process.
+You will then be able to download the XML file and import it into your Identity Provider in order to set up the related authorization and complete the process.

 If you would like to configure the unique field, SSO behavior, logout behavior, and/or user provisioning, then do not press Save Changes yet.
 You can refer to the sections below to learn more about each function.

-Now, you have configured all of the mandatory fields (Issuer, SSO URL and X509).
-If you do not want to configure the unique field, SSO behavior, logout behavior, or user provisioning, you can simply press Save Changes.
+At this stage you have configured all of the mandatory fields (Issuer, SSO URL and X509).
+If you do not want to configure the unique field, SSO behavior, logout behavior, or user provisioning, you can simply press the Save Changes button.
 Once you press the Save Changes button at the bottom of the page, you should then copy the Login URL and the Logout URL that you see in the SAML 2.0 SP Metadata section to pass to your identity provider.

-If desired, you can press the Download button in the SAML 2.0 SP Metadata section to download the metadata file, but the only mandatory fields that you need to pass are the Login URL and Logout URL provided in the same section.
+If desired, you can press the Download button in the SAML 2.0 SP Metadata section to download the metadata file.
+Please note that the only mandatory fields that you need to pass are the Login URL and Logout URL which are also provided separately in the same section.

 By configuring this field, you are able to select a shared identifier, adding more SSO flexibility, when configuring SAML and Docebo.
 By default, the selected attribute is Username, but you can flag the UUID (Unique User ID) or Email attribute, depending on your preferences.
 We suggest using the Username as a unique field.

-You are not able to create new users via SAML if you flag the UUID attribute, as the UUID does not exist until a user is created in the platform.
+- You are not able to create new users via SAML if you select the UUID attribute, as the UUID does not exist until a user is created in the platform.

-To configure the SSO behavior, you can choose between two different options.
-Choose whether you want to show the standard platform login page, or if you want to automatically redirect to the Identity Provider.
-If you flag the first option, you can then flag whether you want to show the SSO button on your platform's login page.
+To configure the SSO behavior, you can choose whether you want to show the standard platform login page or if you want to automatically redirect to the Identity Provider.
+If you select the first option, you can then choose whether you want to show the SSO button on your platform's login page.

-If you flag the option for an Automatic redirect to Identity Provider, you can set a specific logout landing page when your users log out of the platform instead of keeping the standard logout page.
+If you select the option for an automatic redirect to Identity Provider, you can set a specific logout landing page to be used when your users log out of the platform instead of keeping the standard logout page.
 Use the text box to type in the URL of the logout landing page.

-In the Logout Behavior section, you can flag the option for the user to automatically be logged out of the Identity Provider when he or she logs out of the platform.
+In the Logout Behavior section, you can select the option for the user to automatically be logged out of the Identity Provider when he or she logs out of the platform.
 In order for the logout request to be accepted by an Identity Provider, typically the logout request must be signed.
-This means you will need to upload your public and private key to the Service Provider Certificate section if you would like to use the Logout Behavior.
+In order to use this feature you will likely need to upload your public and private keys to the Service Provider Certificate section.

 This section allows you to instantly create a user who is present in your Identity Provider but is not yet present in the platform database.
-Begin by flagging the Enable option.
-You can also flag the option to lock provisioned user fields, meaning that users cannot edit details in their user profiles that have been created via SAML.
-When editing the user profile, the options will be greyed out.
+Begin by activating the Enable option.
+You can also enable the option to lock provisioned user fields, meaning that users are unable to edit details in their user profiles that have been created via SAML.
+When editing the user profile, the unavailable options will be greyed out.

-If you have users that already exist in both databases, you should flag the option to update the user information for the existing users.
-Please note that not flagging these options result in needing to manually register (enable option) or update your users (update information) in the platform.
+If you have users that already exist in both databases, you should enable the option to update the user information for the existing users.
+Please note that not enabling these options result in needing to manually register (enable option) or update your users (update information) in the platform.

-Now, you need to specify which additional fields you want to associate between your Identity Provider and Docebo, then match the names of the fields in Docebo with the name of the fields in the Identity Provider (attribute statement).
+Next, you need to specify which additional fields should be associated between your Identity Provider and Docebo, then match the names of the fields in Docebo with the name of the fields in the Identity Provider (attribute statement).